smujiang/WSITools/docs/patch_extraction/pairwise_patch_extraction.md

 # Pairwise Patch Extraction
 This module aims at extracting patches from a pair of whole slide images.

-To start **pairwise** patch extraction, like [extract patches from a single case](./patch_extraction.md), you need to [define a tissue detector](../tissue_detection/tissue_detector.md) to identify the foreground of a WSI.
+To start **pairwise** patch extraction, like [extract patches from a single case](./patch_extraction.md#extract-patches-from-a-single-wsi-save-to-jpeg-files), you need to [define a tissue detector](../tissue_detection/tissue_detector.md) to identify the foreground of a WSI.
 Other than that you also need a ```WSI_CaseManager``` to help you to find the WSI counterpart, which maintains the correspondence in a MS Excel file.
 In order to create the patch location correspondence, you also need a ```OffsetCSVManager``` to help us to maintain the shifting offsets between WSI pairs.
 The offsets can be obtained from both [automatic registration](../wsi_registration/wsi_registration.md) and [annotation](../wsi_annotation/QuPath_scripts/readme.md).

 You may also need to specify some parameters to customise your extraction.
 All the parameters are warped in ```PairwiseExtractorParameters``` of [pairwise_patch_extractor.py](../../wsitools/patch_extraction/pairwise_patch_extractor.py).
 Read the comments in the file to get more details.

-If you save extracted patches into JPG or PNG, it will be saved in one file and look like below.
+If you save extracted patches into JPG or PNG, each pair will be saved in one file and look like below.
 ![image pairs](../imgs/patch_pair.jpg)

 ### Extract patches from a single pair of WSIs